om907/The-Lane-Emden-Equation/README.md

 <!--  This equation can be a salad of symbols.
 So take your sweet time with it. -->

 <!--Whatever is stated in this webpage is checked multiple times and 100% legit information.
 Even then, there are possibilities of mistake is being made, so please mention on my [email](mailto:omshah0405@gmail.com) so that I can rectify them.-->
-Possibile corrections can be mailed to me at my [email](mailto:omshah0405@gmail.com).
+Possible corrections can be mailed to me at my [email](mailto:omshah0405@gmail.com).

 Let us begin understanding the Lane Emden Chandrasekhar Equation.